danebrouwer/clutter-jamming/README.md

 ```

 #### Experiment 2
 Analyzing results for experiment two takes slightly more time than experiment 1.
-As with experiment 1, find and complete the TODO tags.
-This includes everything from experiment 1 plus filling in the parameters varied in the trial.
+As with experiment 1, find and complete the TODO tags but this time in analyze_results2.py.
+This includes the TODOS from experiment 1 plus filling in the parameters varied in the trial.
 Some plots are commented out, but feel free to uncomment them.
 To see the plots, enter
 ```
 python analyze_results2.py
 ```